Intake Diversion in the Field Playbook

 - Consider including field RTO protocols in SOPs to develop a culture centered around lifesaving.

 If an officer is issuing a citation for cruelty, however, it could be beneficial to try to get the owner to surrender the animal.
 Having custody of the animal in this situation would allow the shelter staff to adopt out the animal or transfer him to rescue.
-This would also prevent the animal from waiting through his entire court hold in a stressful environment, causing behavioral issues.
+This would also prevent the animal from waiting through his entire court hold in a stressful environment, causing behavioral issues and leading to a negative outcome.
 This is one of the few situations in which obtaining an owner surrender in the field is acceptable.

 Making it easy to surrender a pet decreases the likelihood that pet owners will seek an alternative to surrendering their pets.
 Additionally, allowing owner surrender pickups takes up valuable time that officers could be spending on responding to priority calls.
-One exception to this policy is when the pet owner is disabled or elderly, and the pickup should be cleared by a supervisor before removal of the pet.
+One exception to this policy is when the pet owner is disabled or elderly, and the pickup should be cleared by a supervisor to ensure all options outside of surrender have been explored.

 Sample Procedure and Program Information Documents